Jawahir01/Bird-Hunt/README.md

 ## **Site Owner's Goals**
-- As a developer, I want to ensure that the game's design and sound effects are immersive and engaging through out the game.
+- As a developer, I want to ensure that the game's design and sound effects are working well through out the game.

 ## **External User's Goals**
 - ### **First time user**
    - I want to see a landing page that features slightly the old Duck Hunt game so that it trigger me into playing.
 Knowingly, it is a new version.

-   - I want to easily know where to click the play button, how to play button and also how to contact the game developer.
+   - I want to easily know where to click the button to play the game.
+Then, click the play button.

   - I want to see the rules of the game.